emsifa/evo/README.md

 }
 ```

 And there you go.
 Same like any other attributes.
-Evo will validate the values, resolving `RegisterDTO` instance, and inject it to `$dto` parameter.
+Evo will validate each properties, resolving `RegisterDTO` instance, and inject it to `$dto` parameter.

 #### Uploaded File

-You can get uploaded files in two ways:
+You can get uploaded files in two ways below:

 1. Using DTO class and `Body` attribute.
 2. Using `File` attribute.

 ##### 1. Getting uploaded file using DTO and `Body` attribute

-To get uploaded file using DTO, you can just add property with type `Illuminate\Http\UploadedFile`.
+To get uploaded file using DTO, you can just add a property with type `Illuminate\Http\UploadedFile`.

 ```php
 <?php